-I often get asked what credit cards I recommend, or budgeting software, or how I invest.
+I often get asked about the money tools and money apps that I use.
+Like what credit cards I recommend, or budgeting software, or how I invest.

 So, I decided to put it all in one place for your convenience and give you a peek inside my wallet as well!

 - My Saddleback wallet – love that thing

 - A well-worn photo of the love of my life

 - The debit card that I never use (only as a backup)